jamestiotio/SUTDiscourse/README.md

 [go to top](#top)

-Access your DigitalOcean's cloud server through SSH.
+Access your DigitalOcean's cloud server via SSH.
 Follow the instructions [here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) first, without setting up `UFW` (since we are already using DigitalOcean Cloud Firewall).

 > Reasoning behind our choice of DigitalOcean Cloud Firewall instead of `UFW` is explained [here](https://www.digitalocean.com/community/questions/disabling-ufw-in-favour-of-do-cloud-firewall#comment_70283).
 Please only choose one to avoid redundancy or even conflicting firewall rules.